 The City's enterprise activities maintained their underlying debt ratings this fiscal year.
-The Airport's underlying debt ratings were upheld by Moody's Investors Service.
-Standard & Poor's, and Fitch Ratings at A1, A, and A, respectively, with a stable rating outlook.
-At fiscal year end 2004-2005, the Sen Francisco Water Department carried underlying ratings of A1 and A+ from Moody's Investor Sen Francisco Water Department oursely underlying ratings of A1 and A+ from Moody's Investor Sen Francisco Water Department.
+The Airport's underlying debt ratings were upheld by Moody's Investors Service, Standard & Poor's, and Fitch Ratings at A1, A, and A, respectively, with a stable rating outlook.
+At fiscal year end 2004-2005, the San Francisco Water Department carried underlying ratings of A1 and A+ from Moody's Investor Service and Standard and Poor's respectively.